25 Nov Where Can I Travel?

 As of November 1st Costa Rica is open to guests from the United States.
 A covid-19 test is not required, but you do need to complete an online health questionnaire before departure and purchase approved travel insurance before entry is allowed. for more information visit Costa Rica Tourism.

 As part of the standard immigration and customs forms, US passengers traveling to the Dominican Republic will have to fill out a Health Affidavit to confirm they have not had any coronavirus symptoms within 72 hours of travel.
-Starting on September 15th authorities will randomly administer a quick Covid-19 breath test to between 3% to 10% of passengers upon arrival.
-Also starting on September 15, all tourists visiting a hotel will be granted during the check-in process a temporary, free travel assistance plan that will include coverage for emergencies, COVID-19 testing, lodging for prolonged stays and costs for changing flights in the event of an infection.
-Additional Information: Go Dominican Republic
+Upon arrival authorities will randomly administer a quick Covid-19 test to between 3% to 10% of passengers.

 Everyone travelling to The Bahamas must obtain a negative COVID-19 RT-PCR (swab) test taken no more than 5 days prior to the date of arrival.
 Once in possession of a negative COVID-19 RT-PCR test, travelers must apply for their required Bahamas Travel Health Visa.
 The cost of the Health visa is dependent on the length of stay and includes required insurance.
 Additional Information: Bahamas Tourism

-Those traveling to St. Lucia from the United States are required to provide a negative result from a Covid-19 PCR test, taken within seven days of travel.
-Visitors must also complete a Pre-Arrival Registration form — and travel with a printed, completed form.
-Additional Information: St. Lucia Tourism
+Those traveling to St. Lucia from the United States are required to provide a negative result from a Covid-19 PCR test, taken within 5 days of travel.
+Visitors must also complete a Pre-Arrival Registration form (found here) — and travel with a printed, completed form.
+Additional Information: St. Lucia Tourism or click here

 Turks and Caicos:

 A negative COVID-19 PCR test result from a test taken within five days of travel is required of all travelers aged 10 and older.
-In addition, travelers must have a completed health screening questionnaire, and medical or travel insurance that covers medevac.
+In addition, travelers must have a completed health screening questionnaire (found here), and medical or travel insurance that covers medevac.
 Insurance companies providing the prerequisite insurance are available on the pre-travel portal.
 Once travelers register on the TCI Assured portal and complete the requirements as outlined, a travel authorization notification will be given.
 The TCI Assured travel authorization should be presented at the time of check-in to the appropriate airline; airlines will not be able to board passengers without this authorization.
-Additional Information: Turks & Caicos Tourism
+Additional Information: Turks & Caicos Tourism or click here

-Travelers must have a hotel reservation for their entire stay in a registered tourist facility.
-Passengers must complete a self-declarative health declaration 24 hours prior to arrival.
-Effective from 10th September 2020, all tourists and other short-term visitors are required to have certificate of negative PCR test result for COVID-19, with the sample taken (maximum) 96 hours prior to departure to Maldives, counting from the first port of embarkation en-route to the Maldives.
-Additional Information: Visit Maldives
+Travelers must have a hotel reservation for their entire stay in a registered tourist facility (see approved hotels and resorts here).
+Passengers must complete a self-declarative health declaration 24 hours prior to arrival (found here).
+Visitors are required to have certificate of negative PCR test result for COVID-19, with the sample taken (maximum) 96 hours prior to departure to Maldives, counting from the first port of embarkation en-route to the Maldives.
+Additional Information: Visit Maldives or click here

-Individuals entering Ecuador must provide a negative COVID-19 PCR test result issued within the previous 10 days hours prior to travel.
-Additional Information: U.S. Embassy in Ecuador
+Individuals entering Ecuador must provide a negative COVID-19 PCR test result issued within the previous 10 days hours prior to travel or proof of Full vaccination.
+Additional Information: Ecuador ministry of Tourism or Click here

 US Virgin Islands:

-Travelers from states with a high incidence of COVID-19 are required to provide a negative COVID-19 test result not older than five days.
+Travelers are required to provide a negative COVID-19 test result not older than five days.
+Travelers must also complete the Virgin Islands Travel Screening Portal which can be found here.
 Additional Information: U.S.V.I Dept of Tourism

-All inbound travelers must present a negative COVID-19 PCR test result not older than 72 hours and fill out a travel authorization form.
+All inbound travelers must present a negative COVID-19 PCR test result not older than 72 hours and fill out a travel authorization form found here.
 Additional Information: Discover Puerto Rico

-Many cruise lines plan to resume limited operations starting November 1, 2020.
+Many cruise lines plan to resume limited operations.
 Pre-embarkation health screenings and implementing the use of onboard health protocols are just a couple of the things many cruise lines are doing to provide a safer environment and decrease the spread of disease.
 For more information on what each cruise line is doing click the links below:

 TSA SCREENING BY WEEK